Statue of Isambard Kingdom Brunel, Victoria Embankment

 A bronze statue of Isambard Kingdom Brunel, also known as Brunel Monument or the Isambard Brunel Monument, by Carlo Marochetti, stands on the Victoria Embankment in London, England, at the west end of Temple Place.
 The statue rests on a Portland stone pedestal, with flanking screens and benches, by the architect Richard Norman Shaw.

 Description

 The 8 ft 2.45m bronze statue portrays Brunel standing casually, bareheaded, with his left leg slightly forward.
-The figure wears contemporary Victorian dress of frock coat, waistcoat, shirt, bow tie, and trousers, with a pair of compasses in his hands, but without the characteristic top hat or cigar in the widely recognised 1857 photograph.
+The figure wears contemporary Victorian dress of frock coat, waistcoat, shirt, bow tie, and trousers, with a pair of dividers in his hands, but without the characteristic top hat or cigar in the widely recognised 1857 photograph.
 He gazes upstream under the arches of Waterloo Bridge towards Hungerford Bridge, although Brunel's Hungerford Bridge was removed in 1860 and the chains used to complete Clifton Suspension Bridge.

 The tall square Portland stone pedestal has flanking walls topped with scrolls incorporating benches below was commissioned from Shaw, and bears the inscription "ISAMBARD KINGDOM BRUNEL/ CIVIL ENGINEER/ BORN 1806 DIED 1859".